Self-Correcting Quantum Computers: Subsystem approach to fault-tolerant quantum computing.

 The virtual subsystem is actually strictly related to the recovery procedure (see \cite{Knill} in this context).
 Namely, the observables acting on the code are lifted to the full space by subjecting them to an operation dual to recovery map \cite{AlickiHHH-Kitaev} (we shall present this construction in section \ref{sect_stable_observables}).

-In the subsystem picture, if we were able to start with the state within the code the initial state would be $\psi_{\virt}\ot \phi_{\anc}^0$, where $\virt$ denotes the virtual subsystem and the second subsystem is $\hcal_{\anc}$, where $\psi$ is the wanted state of the subsystem.
-Now, the errors (if not too many of them occur) affect only the other subsystem, which turns into a mixed state.
+In the virtual subsystem picture, if we were able to start with the state within the code the initial state would be $\psi_{\virt}\ot \phi_{\anc}^0$, where $\virt$ denotes the virtual subsystem and the second subsystem is $\hcal_{\anc}$, where $\psi$ is the wanted state of the subsystem, then the errors (if not too many of them occur) affect only the second subsystem, whose state turns into a mixed state.

 In reality the encoding is not error-free, so that the initial state is of the form $|\psi\>\<\psi|_{\virt}\ot \rho^0_{\anc}$.
-Then, in fault-tolerant schemes, there are two contradictory forces: the environment adds errors (which propagate), while the user tries to correct errors.
-When these forces are balanced we get a dynamical equilibrium: the system is always in a state of the form $|\psi\>\<\psi|_{\virt}\ot \rho_{\anc}$.
+If the state $\rho^0$ meets some conditions, then it is capable to accumulate the errors, which then do not affect the state $\psi_\virt$.
+However, in absence of some additional mechanism, we will face some saturation, and the errors will affect the systme $\virt$.
+In fault-tolerant schemes, there are two contradictory forces: the environment adds errors (which propagate), while the user tries to correct errors.
+When these forces are balanced we get a dynamical equilibrium: the system is always in a state of the form $|\psi\>\<\psi|_{\virt}\ot \rho_{\anc}$, i.e. the saturation will never occur.

 The above formulation is natural not only for traditional fault-tolerant error correction schemes, but also for self-correcting models.
 In these models there is a self-Hamiltonian that causes the environment to do both jobs: adding and removing errors (the latter due to Boltzmann factor).
-In such situation, the system is (after initial equilibration) for a long time in the state $|\psi\>\<\psi|_{\virt}\ot \rho_{\beta}$, where $\rho_\beta$ is thermal equilibrium state of the the second subsystem.
+In such situation, the system is (after initial equilibration) for a long time in the state $|\psi\>\<\psi|_{\virt}\ot \rho_{\beta}$, where $\rho_\beta$ is thermal equilibrium state of the second subsystem.
 The Gibbs state of the whole system would be proportional to $I_{\virt} \ot \rho_\beta$, and the whole system will eventually relax to this state.
 However, it may exist a critical temperature below which the state of $\virt$ will be unaffected for a time that scales exponentially with the size of the total system \cite{Tcodes_2}.

-In standard fault-tolerant schemes (where there is active error correction), entropy is produced by the environment and reduced by error correction.
-In the self-correcting case both are done by the environment.
+In standard fault-tolerant schemes (where there is active error correction), entropy is produced by the environment and reduced by procedure of error correction.
+In the self-correcting case both processes are performed by the environment.
 The fight (as usual in phase transition phenomena) is between entropy and energy - entropy causes errors and energy forces correction via Boltzmann factors.